discslab-dl-bench/dlio_benchmark2/README.md

 Unfortunately, we can't flush the caches from within the container so we'll have to separate the data generation and benchmark run fully, with a sync && echo 3 > /proc/sys/vm/drop_caches between them.

+# Need to check the timezone of the timestamp and input the correct offset to get to UTC

 # Current Limitations

 There is an abtraction problem where DLIO considers PyTorch's data loader as a data type when it really is data type agnostic.